aws-samples/amazon-bedrock-samples/README.md

 # Amazon Bedrock Samples

+To leverage this repository please use our website powered by this GitHub: [Website](https://aws-samples.github.io/amazon-bedrock-samples/)

 This repository contains pre-built examples to help customers get started with the Amazon Bedrock service.

 ## Contents